scipion-em/docs/index.rst

 Scipion in the Cloud
 ====================
-* ScipionCloud images are available on commercial and academic `clouds <https://scipion-em.github.io/docs/docs/developer/scipion-on-the-cloud.html>`_
+* ScipionCloud images are available on commercial and academic :ref:`clouds <scipion-on-the-cloud>`

 Indices and tables